-LASIK gives fast visual recovery with little discomfort: for these reasons it is the most common choice for many people.
-It involves creation of a very thin and precise LASIK flap: it may not be appropriate if you participate in contact-sports or if your cornea is thinner than normal.
-On the other hand for some refractive errors LASIK is the only choice.
+LASIK gives fast visual recovery with little discomfort: for these reasons it is the most common choice for many people.¬†It involves the creation of a very thin and precise LASIK flap: it may not be appropriate if you participate in contact-sports or if your cornea is thinner than normal.
+On the other hand for some refractive errors, LASIK is the only choice.

 Are there any new techniques in laser eye surgery?

 Yes!
 ReLEx SMILE are exciting new techniques that share many of the advantages as LASIK but have less of an impact on corneal strength so the contact-sport and corneal thickness issues are less relevant.¬†ReLEx can at the moment only be used for treatment of short-sight.

 How do I know which laser eye surgery procedure is best for me?